chhuang-one/sqxclib/doc/SqQuery.md

 These functions/methods are used to filter the results and apply conditions.

-* The order of arguments are name of column, comparison operator, and the value to compare.
+* The order of arguments are name of column, operator, printf format string for value, and the value to compare.
-* If the argument of comparison operator is =, it can be omitted.
+* If the argument of operator is =, it can be omitted.
-* Deprecated: If name of column has % character, It handle as printf format string. (***This will NOT support in future.)
+* Deprecated: If name of column has % character, It handle as printf format string. (*** This will NOT support in future.)

 e.g. generate below SQL statement.